HavenoMain/Haveno/README.md

 ## What is Haveno?

+ Haveno Main is independent instance of HavenoDex.
+It is not affilated with Haveno Core or Monero Core Team.

 Haveno (pronounced ha‧ve‧no) is an open source platform to exchange [Monero](https://getmonero.org) for fiat currencies like USD, EUR, and GBP or other cryptocurrencies like BTC, ETH, and BCH.

 Main features: